emqx/emqx-docs/en_US/network/emqx-mqtt-tls.md

 4. Restart EMQX to apply the configuration.

-## Rotating SSL/TLS certificates
+## Update SSL/TLS certificates

+When your private SSL/TLS certificate files expire, you need to manually update them by replacing the old certificates with the new ones in the `./etc` or `/etc/emqx/etc` directory.

-EMQX supports rotating SSL/TLS certificates without restarting the broker.
-By default, EMQX will reload the SSL/TLS certificates every 120 seconds.
+EMQX supports rotating SSL/TLS certificates without restarting.
+By default, EMQX reloads the SSL/TLS certificates every 120 seconds.